What makes a good citizen?

 In its broadest arc, my research builds bridges between studies of media diet, online (versus face to face) discussion, and political participation.

-My colleagues and I have identified key variables including identification with non partisan social groups (Sude, 2020, dissertation), the desire to fit into a partisan group (Garrett, Sude, & Riva, 2020), and perceptions of shifts in public opinion within groups (e.g. Sude, Knobloch-Westerwick, Robinson, & Westerwick, 2019; Westerwick, Sude, Robinson, & Knobloch-Westerwick, 2020).
-I am now turning to an examination of specific social goals as they impact selective exposure and information processing.
+My colleagues and I have identified key variables including identification with non partisan social groups (Sude, 2020, dissertation), the desire to fit into a partisan group (Garrett, Sude, & Riva, 2020), and perceptions of shifts in national public opinion (e.g. Sude, Knobloch-Westerwick, Robinson, & Westerwick, 2019; Westerwick, Sude, Robinson, & Knobloch-Westerwick, 2020).

 “On the shoulders of giants,” I draw upon numerous frameworks, including TIME, SIDE, and the SESAM model, the social identity perspective, the motivated reasoning literature, attitude strength research, and spiral of silence theory.